 #7 – Spill Proof Water Bowl – we use this for both the cats and the dog.
 Even on travel days, this design keeps the water in the bowl and not all over the floor.

-- NO MORE MESS: The Road Refresher keeps your pet's water clean and fresh with the unique floating plate protecting the water base from dust, dirt, and debris.
+- NO MORE MESS: The Road Refresher keeps your pet's water clean and fresh with the unique shallow floating plate protecting the water base from dust, dirt, and debris.
 The floating disk rests on the surface of the base controlling the amount of water available for your pet to consume.
 This function keeps long ears and snouts dry and the area around the bowl clean and clear of drips, splashes, and slippery wet surfaces.
+Also great for the cat that likes to play with their watering bowl.

-- ON-THE-GO: Includes velcro fasteners for your own attachment - Secures base of the bowl to just about any surface!
-The unique no-skid base and no-slopper combination make it the perfect item for use in cars, RV's, boats, and any other outdoor/ travel activity.
+- ON-THE-GO: Includes optional velcro fasteners for your own attachment - Secures base of the bowl to just about any surface!
+The unique no-skid base, no-slopper, dripless combination make it the smart item for use in cars, RV's, boats, and any other outside, recreational / travel activity such as camping, patios & poolside.

 #8 – Flea & Tick Collar – traveling from place to place means different types of fleas and ticks.
 You want to make sure your furry friend is protected.
 And that you don’t have any hitch hikers that get brought back in your RV on your pet.